laurentknauss/openweather-mcp/README.md

-# Alpic MCP Template
+# OpenWeatherMap MCP Server

-A TypeScript template for building MCP servers using Streamable HTTP transport.
+A TypeScript MCP (Model Context Protocol) server that provides weather forecast data from OpenWeatherMap API using Streamable HTTP transport.

 ## Overview

-This template provides a foundation for creating MCP servers that can communicate with AI assistants and other MCP clients.
-It includes a simple HTTP server implementation with example tools, resource & prompts to help you get started building your own MCP integrations.
+This MCP server enables AI assistants and other MCP clients to fetch weather forecasts for any city worldwide.
+Built with the latest **@modelcontextprotocol/sdk v1.20.1**, it provides a simple and reliable interface to OpenWeatherMap's 5-day forecast API.

+## Features

+- 🌤️ **Weather Forecasts**: Get 1-5 day weather forecasts for any city
+- 🌍 **Global Coverage**: Search by city name with optional country code
+- 📊 **Detailed Data**: Temperature (min/max/avg), weather descriptions, and more
+- 🔄 **MCP Protocol**: Built on @modelcontextprotocol/sdk v1.20.1
+- 🚀 **HTTP Transport**: Uses Streamable HTTP for easy deployment
+- 🛡️ **Type Safe**: Full TypeScript implementation with Zod validation

 ## Prerequisites

 - Node.js 22+ (see `.nvmrc` for exact version)
+- OpenWeatherMap API key (free tier available at [openweathermap.org](https://openweathermap.org/api))

 ## Installation